Cedar Creek (Wisconsin): Description

-The lower portion of the creek through downtown Cedarburg until its confluence with the Milwaukee River is adversely impacted by the milldams and PCB pollution produced by Mercury Marine and Amcast automotive.
-Numerous cleanups have occurred, the most recent cleanup from the ruck pond to the wire and nail dam was completed in 2018, with cleanup from the wire and nail dam to the Milwaukee River set to take place in the 2020s.
+The lower portion of the creek through downtown Cedarburg until its confluence with the Milwaukee River is impacted by the milldams and PCB pollution produced by Mercury Marine and Amcast automotive.
+Numerous cleanups have occurred, including a 2018 cleanup from the Cedarburg Mill's pond to the Cedarburg Wire and Nail Factory dam was completed in 2018.

 Mills

-Several mills and accompanying dams were built on the lower portion of Cedar Creek in the mid and late 19th century.
+Several mills dammed the lower portion of Cedar Creek in the mid and late 19th century.
 The mills proved successful and had large impacts on the local economy.
 By the early 20th century many of the mills had moved away from hydropower to more reliable steam or electric power.
-Financial trouble for the mills began during the great depression and continued into later decades as larger mills and factories outcompeted the small mills.
-By the late 1960s all the mills had either ceased milling operations or shut down entirely.
-Today some of the mills have found other uses hosting stores, restaurants, offices, and a brewpub, while others remain unused or have been demolished.
+Financial trouble for the mills began during the Great Depression and continued into later decades as larger mills and factories outcompeted the small mills.
+By the late 1960s, all the mills had either ceased operations, and some buildings have been converted to commercial uses, while others were abandoned unused or demolished.

 Flooding

 Cedar Creek is normally a small low discharge stream, however like many streams it experiences regular flooding.
-In 1881 a sudden spring melt caused severe flooding that washed out all the milldams on Cedar Creek except the one at the Cedarburg Mill.
+In 1881, a sudden spring melt caused severe flooding that washed out all the dams on Cedar Creek except the one at the Cedarburg Mill.
 The flood also washed away at least one bridge.
 Large floods occurred in 1952, 1959, 1960, and 1975.
-In 1996 flooding washed out the dam at the Concordia Mill, its millpond contained PCBs, and the washout complicated the cleanup by sending PCBs downstream.
+In 1996, flooding washed out the dam at the Concordia Mill.
+Its millpond contained PCBs, and the washout complicated the cleanup by sending PCBs downstream.